MrRefactoring/trello.js/README.md

 ## Take a look at our other products

+* [Confluence.js](https://github.com/MrRefactoring/confluence.js) - confluence.js is a powerful Node.JS / Browser module that allows you to interact with the Confluence API very easily
 * [Jira.js](https://github.com/MrRefactoring/jira.js) - a JavaScript/TypeScript wrapper for the JIRA REST API

 ## License